tony-waters/tony-waters.github.io/_posts/2026-03-03-demo-spring-rest-app.md

 ![Image alt]({{ site.baseurl }}/img/spring-customer-aggregate-2.png "Customer Aggregate Diagram")

-The basic idea of `aggregates` is that by fencing entities into logical groups (each group called an `aggregate`) and controlling access to this group through a single entity within the group (called the `aggregate root`) it is easier to prevent invalid state because the invariants are centralised and easier to reason over.
-Think Facade pattern, where one of the original Classes becomes the Facade.
+The basic idea of `aggregates` is that by fencing entities into logical groups (each group called an `aggregate`) and controlling access to this group through a single entity within the group (called the `aggregate root`) it is easier to prevent invalid state because the invariants are centralised and encapsulated so easier to reason over.
+Think Facade pattern, where one of the original Classes gets promoted to (for good reason) the Facade.
 If there is no obvious candidate to take charge of the group, maybe the group is more than one group.
 [Identifying aggregates and roots is not necessarily a simple process](https://softwareengineering.stackexchange.com/questions/355647/find-the-ddd-aggregate-root).

 In this design, just like the Facade, the aggregate root does not expose internal entities directly.